alangibson27/plus-f/site/content/guest.md

 ### Network menu

-* Get contact info: Display the contact information you need to give to the Emulator for a two-player gaming session.
-* Connect to emulator: Enter the contact information of an Emulator for a two-player gaming session.
+* Connect to emulator: Enter a connection code to pair up with an Emulator for a two-player gaming session.
 * Disconnect from emulator: Disconnect from an Emulator to stop a two-player gaming session.